 To facilitate this BSACI have developed the GP with extended role (GPWER) framework, which contains key elements of competencies for GPs working in Allergy.
 The framework has been endorsed by the Royal College of General Practitioners (RCGP) and describes different models of care and information about the training, accreditation and assessment processes to support the accreditation of GPwER in Allergy Care.

-We are here to help you through the processes of this guidance, please do get in contact if you need to by emailing us at [email protected] The accreditation process is initially going to be piloted by two GP members in Oct 2023 and will then be open to others after this has been completed.
-We will keep a list of those interested.
+We are here to help you through the processes of this guidance, please do get in contact if you need to by emailing us at [email protected].